Samsung Galaxy (esports)

+History

+StarCraft

+Samsung KHAN was founded in June 2000 as an esports team of StarCraft/StarCraft II and competing in StarCraft II Proleague.
+They won 2008 season.
+Samsung's StarCraft II division was disbanded in 2016, due to Proleague was discontinued.

+League of Legends

-Samsung's League of Legends division was created on September 7, 2013, after MVP's two teams, MVP Blue and MVP White, were acquired by Samsung.
+Samsung's League of Legends division was created on September 7, 2013 and competing in League of Legends Champions Korea (LCK), after MVP's two teams, MVP Blue and MVP Ozone (formerly MVP White), were acquired by Samsung as Samsung Blue (SSB) and Samsung Ozone (later Samsung White - SSW).
 Samsung White won the 2014 World Championship, while Samsung Blue finished at semifinals.

-The two teams later merged due to "one organization - one pro team" rules by Riot Games, and Samsung Galaxy went on to finish as the runners-up of the 2016 World Championship and the champions of the 2017 World Championship.
-Samsung Galaxy's rosters and LCK spot later was acquired by KSV Esports, now Gen.G.
+The two teams later merged due to "one organization - one pro team" rules by Riot Games for every top leagues.
+Samsung Galaxy went on to finish as the runners-up of the 2016 World Championship and the champions of the 2017 World Championship.

+After 2017 Worlds, Samsung Galaxy's rosters and LCK spot later was acquired by KSV Esports, now Gen.G, which was founded in August 2017.
+However, the legitimacy of Gen.G inheriting Samsung Galaxy's titles and trophies remains controversial, especially 2014 Worlds' title, due to Samsung Galaxy or owner Samsung Electronics has made no official announcement about retaining or transferring the titles, included the two world championships' trophies Summoner's Cup.